nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Deleting a task belonging to a member : `tdel`

-Deletes the specified task of a specified member from Ailurus.
+Deletes the specified task of the currently selected member from Ailurus.

 Format: `tdel /t TASK_INDEX`